SenneBergmans/AComparisonBetweenThreadsFibersAndCoroutines/docs/_posts/2024-05-07-testing-memory-usage.md

 Using the heap profiling tool that is part of Visual Studio Community 2022, the memory usage of the technologies was then measured at ten different breakpoints.
 The usage is measured on different breakpoints to visualize the moment memory is allocated and deallocated.
 The test shows, for example, that Boost fibers will deallocate their memory when they are joined, while coroutines will only deallocate their memory when they are destroyed because their function goes out of scope.
+The tests are conducted using Visual Studio in Debug mode.
+Testing using debug mode during the research measured slightly increased memory usage compared to testing in release mode.
+Release mode optimizations to the code were applied, which made it more efficient, but it removed the ability to measure each breakpoint for some but not all technologies.
+Testing memory allocations with all possible technology-specific optimizations added in release mode might be an interesting topic for further research.
+As stated, the research mentioned in the paper only contains results captured using debug mode.
+The complete code used can be found in [this GitHub repository](https://github.com/SenneBergmans/AComparisonBetweenThreadsFibersAndCoroutines).

 {% highlight C++%}
 void FibersMemoryUsage::emptyMemoryUsage() {